wesleyLaurence/Music-Code/README.md

 # Music-Code

-Welcome to the Music-Code documentation.
 Music-Code is a python library for creating music.
-You can create musical notes, intervals, chords, progressions, melodies, bass lines, drum beats and full songs!
+You can create musical notes, chords, progressions, melodies, bass lines, drum beats, sound design and full songs!
 You can also generated complex waveform visualizations for images and video.
 Music-Code is integrated with MySQL and provides and analytics dashboard to monitor system usage and data trends.

 ## Setup